 The Bill Wilson Parkinson's Resource Program

 William “Bill” Joe Wilson, passed away after a courageous battle with Parkinson’s Disease October 16, 2020.
-The Bill Wilson’s Parkinson’s Resource Center is an effort to realize his vision to create a central resource for information, support and coordination for the collective Parkinson’s family of patients and their families.
+The Bill Wilson’s Parkinson’s Resource Program is an effort to realize his vision to create a central resource for information, support and coordination for the collective Parkinson’s family of patients and their families.

 Bill lived a life of service and was a passionate individual.
 He served his country in the Armed Services, earned a PhD in statistics from Texas A&M, and dedicated 30 years of service to the University of North Florida where he was ultimately recognized by the prestigious Distinguished Professor Award based on his accomplishments in the areas of teaching, research, publication and professional service.
 He also served University of North Florida (UNF) as Associate Vice-President in Academic Affairs.
 However, shortly after retirement, Bill was diagnosed with Parkinson’s Disease in 2006 – and it ignited a new passion.
 He applied for and became a Parkinson’s Foundation Advocate.
 This inspired him to create the First Coast Parkinson’s Disease Newsletter and website, listing local support groups, exercise programs, events and education articles.
 He spoke to numerous Parkinson’s groups advocating for participation in clinical trials and convened a roundtable seminar of 10 health providers (neurologist and therapist) and 100 participants to facilitate information dissemination.
 He was recognized by the Davis Phinney Foundation as a “local hero” in 2014 and upon his passage in 2020, donated his brain to Mayo Clinic for research.